-Any dispute over job specification content or pay scale group will be submitted by either party to an Arbitration Panel within 45 days of the submission of the issue to the Job Evaluation Committee.
-The Arbitration Panel shall be composed of three members; one appointed by the Union, one appointed by the Employer and the third to be mutually agreed upon or selected from a list of arbitrators supplied by the Pennsylvania Bureau of Mediation.
-Scheduling of the date for the arbitration panel to meet shall be done within 15 working days after submission.
-The decision of the Panel shall be advisory to the parties to this Agreement.
+Disputes not resolved by the Job Evaluation Committee may be submitted by the Union to an Arbitration Panel.
+The Union must submit a written notice of intent to proceed to arbitration to the Employer within 45 working days of the Employer's written response to the Union.
+The Arbitration Panel shall be composed of three members; one appointed by the Union, one appointed by the Employer, and the third to be mutually agreed upon or selected from a list of arbitrators supplied by the Pennsylvania Bureau of Mediation.
+The Panel will be confined to considering the appropriateness of the changes proposed by the Commonwealth.
+The decision of the Panel shall be advisory to the parties in this Agreement.